Home Insurance

 You can have financial gifts and home insurance – just don’t double dip

 “Insurance is designed to only cover the actual loss that you sustain,” says Tirschler.
-For example: if someone used GoFundMe money to rebuild their house after a fire, they couldn’t also make a claim against their insurance policy for the cost of reconstruction.
+For example, if someone used GoFundMe money to rebuild their house after a fire, they couldn’t also make a claim against their insurance policy for the cost of reconstruction.

 That’s why it’s important to be clear on what your existing insurance policy covers.
 If you replace your laptop with money from a GoFundMe, and then purchase another laptop with money you received from your insurance provider, that’s double dipping — and you may have to pay back the cost to the insurance company.

-Still, these sorts of fundraisers can help out families in need in other ways. “(Say) you’ve been living in a hotel while your condo is being repaired for a toilet back up you’ve suffered,” says Tirschler.
+“(Say) you’ve been living in a hotel while your condo is being repaired for a toilet back up you’ve suffered,” says Tirschler.
 A GoFundMe or monetary gift can be fun money to make a bad situation better.
-“Maybe you go and have a spa day or go for a nice meal instead of trying to get by everyday.”
+“Maybe you go and have a spa day or go for a nice meal instead of trying to get by every day.”

 In that sense, a financial gift can supplement recovery — but it shouldn’t replace insurance.
+Make sure you have an insurance plan that offers you protection without jeopardizing your ability to make claims.

-Save 30% on average on home insurance
+Save 32% on average on home insurance

-Compare quotes from 50+ Canadian providers in 3 minutes.
+Compare 50+ quotes from Canadian providers in 3 minutes.